-2 Experimental Design
+3 Experimental Design

-2.1 Experimental Asset Market
+3.1 Experimental Asset Market

-We employ the Smith et al. (1988) and Smith et al. (2000) paradigm, where participants use experimental currency units (ECU) to trade an asset with a common dividend process.
+Our basic experimental set up is close to Smith et al. (2000), which is similar to Smith et al. (1988) but without intermediate dividends payment.
 Trading is done over 15 trading periods.
-The asset they trade only pays out a random redemption value of either 0, 15, 30, or 67 ECUs with equal chance at the end of the life of the asset.
-Thus, the fundamental value of the asset is flat at 28 ECUs.
+The asset that subjects trade only pays out a random redemption value of either 0, 15, 30, or 67 ECUs with equal chance at the end of the life of the asset, hence, the fundamental value of the asset is flat at 28 ECUs.
 The flat but uncertain fundamental value captures the plausibly divergent views on how cryptocurrencies are valued by different investors.
 After the final trading period, the asset becomes worthless.
 Thus, the only source of value of the asset is the redemption value, which is clearly communicated to the participants.
-Trading is performed using an open book continuous double auction (Smith, 1962; Plott and Gray, 1990), which is the trading institution used in all our experimental markets.
-Traders can freely post their own bids and asks or accept others' proposals.
-We do not allow for short selling or cash borrowing for purchases.
+Trading is organized using an open book continuous double auction (Smith, 1962; Plott and Gray, 1990), which is the trading institution used in all our experimental markets.7 Traders can freely post their own bids and asks or accept others' proposals.
+We do not allow for short selling or purchasing on margin.
 Trades can be made in whole units or fractions (up to two decimals) of assets.
-Furthemore, there are no transaction costs for trades nor interest payments for cash holdings.
-We employ a $2 \times 2$ factorial design to examine the effects of the PoW mechanism and the restricted access to mining facilities, summarized in table 1.
-We vary how traders receive assets to trade: participants are either endowed with assets at the outset of the market, as a gift, or they start only with experimental cash and can mine assets at a cost.
+Furthermore, there are no transaction costs for trades nor interest payments for cash holdings.

+We employ a 2×2 factorial design to examine the effects of mining and the centralization of mining, summarized in table 1.
+We vary the nature of the asset influx to the market: participants are either endowed with assets at the outset of the market (as a gift), or they start only with experimental cash and can mine assets at a cost.
 The costly mining incorporates the sticky and limited supply features of the PoW mechanism, employed by the vast majority of cryptocurrencies.
-Note that costly mining implies that the cash-to-asset ratio (CAR) in our mining treatments varies over time.
-We elaborate further on how we control the CAR across treatments below.
-Additionally, we vary if all or only half of the traders are endowed with the asset in the Gift treatments, or are allowed to mine the asset in the Mining treatments.
-We conduct 9 market sessions for each of the four resulting treatments: Gift-All, Gift-Half, Mining-All, and Mining-Half.
+Mining implies that the cash-to-asset ratio (CAR) in our mining treatments varies over time.
+We elaborate further on the specific implementation of the mining process as well as on how we control the CAR across treatments below.
+Additionally, we vary if all or only half of the traders are endowed with the asset in the